GSA/digitalgov.gov/content/posts/2014-10-27-open-and-structured-content-models-workshop-recap.md

   - open and structured content models
   - Recaps
   - SEC
-  - U.S. Securities and Exchange Commission
+  - US Securities and Exchange Commission
   - United States Department of Health and Human Services
 ---